jobe1366/Machine_Learning_projects/README.md

-## :dart:  Some mini machine learning projects
+## :dart: machine learning projects

 - Implementing robust and popular algorithms for classification, such as logistic regression, support vector machines, decision trees,...